-This fall, Embrace Relief is donating over 300 brand new computer processing units (CPU) that will be delivered to Tanzania and Kenya.
-Unfortunately, the CPU does not include a monitor, keyboard, or mouse which are needed to utilize it.
-These 3 items cost only $70, which comes out to a total of $22,680 that needs to be fundraised.
+This fall, Embrace Relief is donating over 300 brand new computer processing units (CPU) that will be delivered to Tanzania and Uganda.
+Each computer will provide access to a world of knowledge for these children.

-Through support and contributions from donors, we hope to reach this goal in time to have the full units in Tanzania and Kenya by this fall.
+Through support and contributions from donors, we were able to reach phase one of our goal to have the full units ready for Tanzania and Uganda by this fall.
 Bringing this technology and educational programs to these countries means further educating the world so we can all see and experience a brighter future.

 To help contribute to the Digital Literacy in Sub-Saharan Africa Fundraiser, Click Here and join the movement.